atilatech/atila-engineering-interview/README.md

-# atila-engineering-interview
+# Atila Engineering Interview

 Some of the take home projects that are part of the Atila interview process.

 You can also read the [prerequisites and tutorials document](https://docs.google.com/document/d/1B4FKYcf_wNEAdpCYMe8eMrGH7vICPGJCmDgYkVNS5ew/edit#) to help you get familiar with Atila's tech stack and projects.

-## Python Flask Search Server
+## Backend Task: Python Flask Search Server

 Create a [Flask](https://flask.palletsprojects.com/en/1.1.x/) server that given a search query, returns the scholarships in `/data` that matches that search term.